What to do if...

 Secure or remove garden furniture and other free-standing equipment such as climbing frames and swings.
 Cut loose or low-hanging tree branches to help to keep wind damage to a minimum.

-John Lewis Home Insurance offers unlimited cover for your home* and the things in it.
+John Lewis Home Insurance offers cover for your buildings and contents.
 We also offer services designed to help you in a home emergency and cover for garden furniture.

 John Lewis Specialist Home Insurance has no limits on the amount of contents and buildings you can insure.
 It also includes a 24 hour Home Emergency service with up to £1,500 cover for labour and parts and up to £10,000 cover for outdoor items.